Congress aims to act as soon as this week on new Ukraine aid, fresh punishments for Russia

 Top Democrats, Republicans say they have deal to ban Russian energy imports as U.S. stock markets sell off sharply

-Lawmakers also plan to take their first steps to approve another bipartisan package that would punish Russia for its invasion.
+Lawmakers also aim to take their first steps to approve another bipartisan package that would punish Russia for its invasion.
 The bill seeks to halt U.S. imports of Russian oil, empower the Biden administration to impose tariffs on other Russian goods and suspend the Kremlin from the World Trade Organization.
 House Majority Leader Steny H. Hoyer (D-Md.) said late Monday that a chamber vote this week is possible, though the timeline in the Senate is less clear.

 The twin efforts reflect Washington’s delicate, difficult geopolitical position, as the U.S. government looks to bolster Ukraine and other regional allies against Russian aggression — without provoking a direct conflict with a fellow nuclear superpower.
 So far, the Biden administration has joined with allies around the world in issuing crippling sanctions and other financial penalties, hoping that historic economic pressure might force the country’s president, Vladimir Putin, to negotiate an end to the war.